dpranke/pyfloyd/docs/grammar.md

 grammar = 'a' ('b' 'c' -> $1) -> $1
 ```

-Has a result of 'a', from the first term in the outer sequence expression.
+Has a result of `'a'`, from the first term in the outer sequence expression.

 ## Functions